econgrowth/econgrowth.github.io-src/content/pages/Computation.md

 In ``MACOS`` download and install XCode (from the Apple store) and command line tools (option within XCode or in a terminal execute ``xcode-select --install``).

+Then you can either:

-Then download one of the following scripts
+A. download one of the following scripts

 * [GeoPython3env](https://www.dropbox.com/s/d79ahsu3xz4632g/GeoPython3env2019B_nobuilds.yml?dl=0) (latest environment)
 * [GeoPython3env old](https://www.dropbox.com/s/38a7mcaziyzmovj/GeoPython3env.yml?dl=0)  (older Python 3 environment)